valmir-filho/valmir-filho/README.md

 My name is Valmir Moro Conque Filho and I live in Brazil.

-I have a degree in Systems Analysis and Development and a master’s degree in Production and Systems Engineering, specializing in information quality for decision-making processes.
+I'm Engineer, Mathematician and Systems Development Analyst.
+I've a Master’s Degree in Production and Systems Engineering, specializing in information quality for decision-making processes.
 I am a university professor, teaching engineering and technology courses.

 # 🌐 Socials 🌐